-New in 2017, all faculty who work in summer receive one personal day, pro-rated to workload, that does not carry over, so if it isn't used, it is lost.
+All faculty who work in summer receive one personal day, pro-rated to workload, that does not carry over, so if it isn't used, it is lost.

 Full-time faculty receive three personal leave days per year, commencing on the first day of the contract.
 If you don't use them during Fall, Winter, and Spring, you lose them.
 The faculty member may choose when to use these days.